replicatedhq/help-center/content/docs/kubernetes/packaging-an-application/programmable-preflight-checks.md

 {{< version version="2.3.0" >}} The application level `host_requirements` key can be used to automatically upgrade Replicated.
 This feature can be enabled by specifying a version range in the the `replicated_version` key.
 Version range syntax is similar to that used by [npm](https://docs.npmjs.com/misc/semver).
 Versions that don't support this feature will simply ignore the value.
 This key is also ignored by the pre-flight checks.

-`docker_version` refers to the lowest acceptable version of docker on the host.
-Any host running a docker version at or above this value will meet the requirement.

 Replicated enforces these requirements and will not allow the customer to start the application without either meeting these requirements or dismissing the warnings.
 Upon dismissing preflight warnings, an entry will be recorded in the on-premise audit log.

 ![Preflight Checks Screenshot](/images/post-screens/preflight-checks.png)